How to Kick-Start Your Food Storage Plan

 20 Pounds of Rice

-Rice is another basic ingredient that you will need for your food storage plan.
+Rice is another essential ingredient for your food storage plan.
 It is a good idea to have at least 20 pounds on hand.
-Rice can be used as a side dish, in soups and stews, or even as the main ingredient in dishes like stir-fry.
+Rice can be used as a side dish, in soups and stews, or as the main ingredient in dishes like stir-fry.
 A good thing about rice is that it goes a long way.
 Watch what happens when you cook the rice and see how it expands as it absorbs the water.

 10 Pounds of Pasta